 What about SEND?

 GEMS Education has worked on the SEND provision across all its schools for many years and has always had a more open policy.
-In 2013/14 academic year, 124 students at DAA had been identified as having some form of Special Educational Needs, a figure growing to 199 in the current academic year.
+In 2013/14 academic year, 124 students at DAA had been identified as having some form of Special Educational Needs, a figure growing to 220 in 2018-19.
 SEND provision is deemed to be Very Good by the KHDA inspectors.
 The school has a governor and a champion for inclusive education and the school has an inclusive and strategic education improvement plan in place.
 Most students with SEND make good progress over time, according to the inspectors.
 Students also are provided with equivalency for the High School Diploma through the GEP programme.

 What about academic achievement?